Euricom/coding_dojo_javascript/docs/PRISMA.md

-# CODING DOJO - Javascript Prisma
+# AfternoonJS - Coding DOJO - Prisma

 A quick start for Prisma.